MicrosoftDocs/power-automate-docs/articles/desktop-flows/troubleshoot.md

 This account may need the ability to "Log on as a service" to start successfully, and some proxies or network configurations may not let arbitrary virtual accounts leave the network.

-Most environments don't require to change the default configuration.
+Most environments don't require changing the default configuration.
 However, if your company has some restrictions in place, you can either ask your domain administrator to grant **NT SERVICE\UIFlowService** the right to **Log on as a service** or change the account here with an allowed one.

 1. Select **Change account**
 1. Select **This account**